RahulBirCodes/awesome-steam/content/mathematics/index.md

 - [Paul's Online Notes](https://tutorial.math.lamar.edu) - Complete set of free online notes and tutorials for math classes taught at Lamar University.
 Includes courses from Algebra to Differential Equations.

 ## Math Competitions
+- [Art of Problem Solving](https://artofproblemsolving.com/wiki/) - A website with a large number of practice high school math competition problems, with solutions and detailed explanations.
+It includes all the previous exam problems from the AMC 8, AMC 12, and AIME exams.
+It also has material on specific math-related topics such as number theory.

 ## Online Tools